capnrefsmmat/seuss/README.markdown

     $ format.pl bible

-This will produce `bible.txt`, which contains the Bible with one sentence per line.
+`format.pl` will take `name-raw.txt` and transform it into `name.txt`, which contains the same source with one sentence per line.
 This can be loaded by the Markov chain generator.

 Heading back up to the directory containing `makeChains.py`, run: